ENikS/Health/Recrystallization.md

 7. Filtered ethanol add to 1000 ml beaker with remaining sediment and heat to 70 C° while stirring
 8. Filter out and discard remaining solids
 9. Repeat step 3 or 6 if done.
+10. Soak Molecular Sieve 3a or Potassium carbonate in remaining ethanol to absorb water
+11. Distill ethanol and reuse